yg2485/Bayesian-DM-Regression/README.md

 ## Introduction
 This is a repo for the paper "Bayesian Dirichlet-Multinomial Regression Model for Integrative Analysis of Clinical and Single Cell Data".
 The repo contains the code for the simulation study and the real data analysis.
 ### Required packages to run the code
+The model was developed and tested under R 4.2.2
-The code is written in R. The following packages are required to run the code:
+The following packages are required to run the code:
 ```r
 library(purrr)
 library(Rlab)